HuangShiLab/Monkey_spatial_microbiome/README.md

 # Monkey_spatial_microbiome

-This repository includes R code to compile each figure in the manuscript.
+This repository includes R code and data to compile each figure in the manuscript.